 It is probably the busiest and the most touristy vista.
 Some people either take a funicular or walk the path that starts behind the lower station and goes in serpentines uphill.
 We wouldn’t recommend doing either one.

 Instead, start in Starefossen neighborhood where tourists usually don’t go.

-Check out coordinates to the beginning of the trail to get an idea of where to start.
+Check out the coordinates to the beginning of the trail to get an idea of where to start.

 Cycle Around Bergen

 Bergen, like many other European cities, has areas with bikes for rent.
 Biking trails extend far outside the city limits, so taking a bike for the entire day enables you with the opportunity to see the nearby scenery.

 Self-serve bike stations, as well as bike shops, are located throughout the city, so renting a bike is easy and fast.

 If you rent a bike through self-serve bike stations, you will be able to bike as much as you want, up to 45 minutes at a time, paying only 45 NOK per day.
 Get a bike in one part of a city, ride around for 45 minutes, drop it, walk around, and repeat.
 For more information, check out the Bergen City Bike website.